jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/Important.rst

       :width: 30px

 You can scale panels up or down, but they will not scale to smaller size than original size.

+NOTE: the setting of size is now persistent - in the current Igor Experiment that is - therefore, if you scale panel up and then close the panel, next time you recreate this panel, it will be rescaled for you to the same size.
+However, for usability in case you changed the display size in the mean time, the panel will be also imited in size to 50% width fo the current display AND 90% height of the current display.
+If you want to reset the panel to its default size, hold down shift/alt or cmd/ctrl key while creating the panel again.
+The size will be reset.

 .. _LargeDisplayChallenge: